Slow Tours around the corners of Berlin you won’t find in the guide books.

-- History of the Berlin Wall – various tours (with videos) of historically significant places by RBB (Berlin-Brandenburg broadcasting service)
+- History of the Berlin Wall – various tours (with videos) of historically significant places by RBB (Berlin-Brandenburg public broadcasting service)

 - On The Trail of Leipzig’s Communist Past – an audio walking tour of Leipzig (via phone app) by Fiona Rintoul, author of the excellent Leipzig Affair (audio tour cost: $3.99 at time of posting)